 Working through Form 8959

-- Fill out Part I if you received W-2 income.
+- Part I if you received W-2 income

-- Fill out Part II if you received self-employment income.
+- Part II if you received self-employment income

 If you had more than one type of income, such as W-2 income and self-employment income, you will have to complete all sections that apply.
-Once you complete Form 8959 and figure out the total Additional Medicare Tax you're responsible for, the final section of the form subtracts the tax you paid through withholding and estimated tax payments to determine if there is any Additional Medicare Tax due—which ultimately gets reported on your 1040 form.
+Once you complete Form 8959 and figure out the total Additional Medicare Tax you're responsible for, the final section of the form subtracts the tax you paid through paycheck withholding as shown on your W-2.
+The result shows if there is any Additional Medicare Tax due—which ultimately gets reported on your 1040 form.

 Remember, TurboTax will handle all of these calculations and fill in all the right forms for you.